ROCm/TransferBench/docs/conceptual/transferbench-data-validation.rst

 Overview
 =========

-Validation verifies that for each transfer, the DST buffer contains the expected value: the sum of all source (SRC) buffers (or zero when there are no sources).
+For each transfer, the DST buffer must equal the element-wise sum of all SRC buffers, or zero if there are no sources.
 A transfer is correct if, for every element ``i``, the value matches the expected value given in the following table:

 .. list-table::
     :header-rows: 1